 Going camping is a popular family activity, and an increasing number of pet owners are including their dog in the fun.
-For those who plan to take their pet along for an outdoor adventure this summer, here are some canine camping safety tips:
+For those of you who plan to take your dog along for an outdoor adventure this summer or fall, here are some useful canine camping safety tips.

 - Be prepared for bugs.
 All sorts of insects, including fleas and ticks, run rampant in wooded areas where campsites are often located.
 Give your dog flea and tick prevention treatments before your trip.

 - Equip yourself for emergencies.
 Pack a pet first-aid kit to take with you.
-Essentials include tweezers to remove ticks should your dog encounter any, styptic powder to stop bleeding, antibiotic ointment for wounds, and bandages.
 Check out the list at the end of this article for supplies that cover a wide range of emergencies.
 It’s also a good idea to find out where the closest veterinary clinic is located.

-What to Pack in a Pet First-Aid Kit
+What to Pack in a First-Aid Kit for Your Dog

 - Saline wound cleanser